Banner ads are killing news websites. It’s not because there are too few banner ads but because there are too many.

 Want more media, marketing or business insights?
 Subscribe to our Vlog and Blog.

-Jerry Raehal is the CEO of SYNC2 Media and the Colorado Press Association.
+Jerry Raehal is the CEO of Colorado Press Network and the Colorado Press Association.
 He likes playing with his children, grilling food and pretends to enjoy working out.
 He, like many people, hates takeover ads and has clicked too many times on trying to get rid of the ad only for it take him off the page.
 He understands the anger.